CPCLab/lister/README.md

 # Motivation

-As research group usually has its own set of SOP to conduct experiments, a tool to extract metadata from an editable document (e.g., DOCX) would be handy.
-The metadata is helpful in documenting the research and hence improves the reproducibility of the conducted research.
+As a research group usually has its own set of SOP to conduct experiments, a tool to extract metadata from SOP-adapted experiment document (DOCX, eLabFTW entry or Markdown files) would be handy.
+The metadata extracted is helpful in documenting the research and hence improves the reproducibility of the conducted research.
 To enable the metadata extraction, the experiment documentation should follow some annotation rules (described later below).

 # Repository structure

 - The base directory contains the metadata extraction script.
-- *input* directory contains the docx experiment documentation examples for the extraction.
+- *input* directory contains the \*.DOCX/\*.MD experiment documentation examples for the extraction.
 - *output* directory contains extracted steps order – key – value in both JSON and XLSX format.

 # List of supported annotations